twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - React SPA loads and looks for `localStorage.loggedIn`
     - It doesn't see it so it redirect to https://app.example.com/auth/login?redirect_uri=/foo/bar
 - Browser loads https://app.example.com/auth/login?redirect_uri=/foo/bar
+    - Django presents HTML form with CSRF field
+- User logs in
-    - Django establishes cookie-based session, with `HttpOnly` and `SameSite=strict` set (should double check on implementation)
+    - Django establishes cookie-based session, with `HttpOnly` and `SameSite=strict` set
         - `HttpOnly` is required to prevent third party scripts from stealing `document.cookie`
         - `SameSite` is required for API piece, will explain there
-    - Django presents HTML form with CSRF field
-- User logs in
-    - Django rotates session id (to prevent session fixation attack)
+        - On some applications, sessions can be established first.
+In that case, I'd still expect session id rotation here (to prevent session fixation attack)
     - Django saves user ID to session in DB
     - Django redirects user to https://app.example.com/auth-success?redirect_uri=/foo/bar (Auth0 calls this [`/callback`](https://developer.auth0.com/resources/guides/spa/react/basic-authentication), but I like these semantics more)
 - Browser loads https://app.example.com/auth-success?redirect_uri=/foo/bar